 Behind the photo: night bouldering

 Hello!
-Today I am going to tell you how I took this photo.
-The primary point is this is one shot, not a composite picture.
-It wasn’t made from parts of different images.
-And it makes this photography hard to take.
+Today, I’m going to tell you how I took this photo.
+The main point is that this is a single shot, not a composite image.
+It wasn’t made from parts of different pictures, which makes this photograph challenging to capture.

-But, as you can see there is a man in the photo.
-And he is not standing; he is climbing a boulder.
-And ask him to be a statue for 30 sec is impossible.
+But as you can see, there’s a person in the photo.
+And he’s not standing still; he’s climbing a boulder.
+Asking him to stay perfectly still for 30 seconds would be impossible.

-So I had two questions.
-How can I freeze a climber on the photo and light up the boulder at the same time?
-I started to think how I can solve this issue.
-I could use a flashlight for painting by light and bring up the foreground from the dark, but it doesn’t resolve the first question – freezing the guy.
+So, I had two main questions: How could I freeze the climber in the photo and light up the boulder at the same time?
+I started thinking about how to solve this issue.
+I could use a flashlight to light-paint and bring the foreground out of the darkness, but that wouldn’t solve the first problem—freezing the climber’s motion.

 I decided to use a flash.
-Usually, a flash doesn’t work for these photos, because even the lowest power gives too much light.
-So I used just a pilot light.
-It applies for testing flashes and provides a minimal amount of light.
+Normally, a flash doesn’t work well for photos like this because even at the lowest power, it produces too much light.
+So, I used just the pilot light, which is typically used for testing flashes and provides only a minimal amount of light.

-We spent a few days in preparation.
-On the first day, we found the boulder, tested out a few positions which will be nice-looking on the photo.
-I figured out time when the Milky Way will be at the place where it should be for the pictures.
+We spent a few days preparing.
+On the first day, we found the boulder and tested different positions that would look good in the photo.
+I also figured out the time when the Milky Way would be in the right spot for the shot.

-We came to the spot around 2 am and started to work.
-I set up the camera and made all the settings for capturing the Milky Way.
+We arrived at the location around 2 a.m. and got to work.
+I set up the camera and adjusted all the settings to capture the Milky Way.

-Then I tested out the flash and figured out which side I need to point it and to be sure the foreground will get a right amount of light.
+Then I tested the flash to figure out which direction I needed to point it to ensure the foreground received the right amount of light.

-After that, my friend was climbing up on the boulder, while I was illuminating his way with a regular flashlight.
-As soon he had reached the right place, I turned off my flashlight, turned on the camera, triggered the pilot light on my flash and the guy jumped off and ran away, while the camera was shooting the rest of the scene.
+After that, my friend started climbing up the boulder while I illuminated his path with a regular flashlight.
+Once he reached the right spot, I turned off the flashlight, started the camera, triggered the pilot light on the flash, and my friend quickly jumped down and ran out of the frame while the camera captured the rest of the scene.

-We repeated it a few times, but not too many, as it wasn’t easy to climb up this route again and again in the dark.
-And the temperature was freaking cold, by the way!
+We repeated the process a few times, but not too many, as it wasn’t easy for my friend to climb the route repeatedly in the dark.
+Plus, the temperature was freezing!

-When I came home, I made my regular “Milky Way” post-processing which includes adjusting the color temperature, saturation, contrast and other typical things for this type of photos.
+When I got home, I did my usual “Milky Way” post-processing, which included adjusting the color temperature, saturation, contrast, and other typical tweaks for this type of photo.

-In the next blog post, I am going to dive deeper into technical details and nuances of shooting this kind of pictures, and aspects of post-processing.
+In my next blog post, I’ll dive deeper into the technical details and nuances of shooting this kind of photo, as well as the finer aspects of post-processing.

 Subscribe to get updates